Wrangling Datasets SOP

 Please note:

-• Once a project has been created in the UI, it is best practice to retain the project’s unique identifier throughout the submission and validation process, so please only delete the project if there are serious issues with project level metadata that cannot be fixed easily in the UI
+• Once a project has been created in the UI, it is best practice to retain the project’s unique identifier throughout the submission and validation process, so please only delete the project if there are serious issues with project level metadata that cannot be fixed easily in the UI.

 • There should never be duplicate projects in the production ui, if you do need to reupload an entire project, please delete the existing project before re-uploading a spreadsheet.
-To delete a project in the ui:

 Experimental graph validation